Last updated on March 17th, 2022 at 11:47 pm

 The building is really old and full of character.
 Honestly, if you’re looking for old school, British charm, then this place has it in abundance.
 Our room was super cosy and the bed was unbelievably comfy!

-The owner Janette was really friendly and gave us loads of advice of where to go, what to see and where to eat and drink!
-And she made us a great breakfast in the morning too!
-Fried bread and everything!
+The owner Janette was really friendly and gave us loads of advice on where to go, what to see and where to eat and drink!
+And she made us a great full-English breakfast in the morning too!

 Cycle the Monsal Trail

-The Monsal trail is a former railway line that is now traffic free path for cyclists, wheelchair users, walkers, joggers and horse riders.
+The Monsal trail is a former railway line that is now a traffic-free path for cyclists, wheelchair users, walkers, joggers and horse riders.
 It runs for 8.5 miles between Bakewell and Blackwell Mill (near Buxton).

 We stopped on the Headstone Viaduct and made the steep hike up to Monsal Head, which has fantastic views over Monsal Dale and the Wye Valley.
 Luckily, at the top there’s a couple of pubs, so we had lunch and a drink at The Stable Bar at the Monsal Head Hotel.